Updated: July 28, 2017

 As your audience expands, you’ll start to notice some problems they talk about continuously creep up.
 These are your opportunities to make money.

-It’s probably easy for me to say such things when I’m writing on a blog that teaches you how to make money but I also make money from my health and fitness site and my site on social media marketing.
+It’s probably easy for me to say such things when I’m writing on a blog that teaches you how to make money but I also make money from my health and fitness site and my site on women’s lifestyle site.

-Myth 4: All the Big Blogs Make All the Money
+Myth 4: All the Big Blogs Make All of the Money

 It’s easy to think that blogging is a zero-sum game.
 If you are starting a blog on kitten mittens and there are already 3 major blogs that cover it, you might think you don’t stand a chance.